trueos/trueos-docs/trueos-handbook/luminaconfig.rst

 ==========

 This category is used to change the visual appearance and functionality of the desktop on a per-screen basis.
-The "Change Desktop Theme" option, shown in :numref:`Figure %s: Modifying the Theme <lumina17d>`, can be used to change the default font, font size, theme template, color scheme , icon pack, and mouse cursors.
+The :guilabel:`Change Desktop Theme` option, shown in :numref:`Figure %s <lumina17d>`, can be used to change the default font, font size, theme template, color scheme, icon pack, and mouse cursors.

 .. _lumina17d:

 .. figure:: images/lumina17d.png
    :scale: 100%

+   Modifying the Theme

-It is possible to create your own "Theme Template" or "Color Scheme" by clicking the "Edit" button next to those options and changing the settings as necessary. :numref:`Figure %s: Using the Theme Editor <lumina18c>` shows an example of clicking the "Edit" button with the "Glass (System)" theme template selected.
-This action opened the "Theme Editor" and the user has clicked the color selector (dropper icon) in the upper right corner.
-After selecting an item in this menu, the template controlling that selection can be edited by changing the values in the theme editor box.
-Note that the theme templates are written as
-`Qt stylesheets <http://doc.qt.io/qt-5/stylesheet.html>`_, so some scripting experience may be helpful when configuring a theme.
-After making your changes, you can either click the "Save" button to save the theme without closing the editor, or click the "Apply" button which will both save the theme and close the theme editor.
+It is possible to create your own **theme template** or **color scheme** by clicking :guilabel:`Edit` next to those options and changing the settings as necessary. :numref:`Figure %s <lumina18c>` shows an example of clicking :guilabel:`Edit` with the :guilabel:`Glass (System)` theme template selected.
+This action opened the :guilabel:`Theme Editor` and the user has clicked the color selector (dropper icon) in the upper right corner.
+Select an item in this menu to edit the template controlling the selection by changing the values in the theme editor box.
+Note the theme templates are written as `Qt stylesheets <http://doc.qt.io/qt-5/stylesheet.html>`_, so some scripting experience will be helpful when configuring a theme.
+After making your changes, click :guilabel:`Save` to save the theme without closing the editor, or click :guilabel:`Apply`, which saves the theme and closes the editor.

 .. _lumina18c:

 .. figure:: images/lumina18c.png
    :scale: 100%

+   Using the Theme Editor

-The "Change Wallpaper" option, shown in :numref:`Figure %s: Lumina Wallpaper Settings <lumina27>`, can be used to add a wallpaper ("+" button) or remove ("-" button) a wallpaper.
-When you click the "+" button, the drop-down menu can be used to select the file(s), a single directory, a directory and all of its subdirectories, or a solid color to use as the wallpaper.
-If multiple images are selected, the "Rotate Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.
+The "Change Wallpaper" option, shown in :numref:`Figure %s <lumina27>`, can be used to add a wallpaper with :guilabel:`+`, or remove with :guilabel:`-`.
+When :guilabel:`+` is pressed, the drop-down menu can be used to select the file(s), a single directory, a directory and all of its subdirectories, or a solid color to use as the wallpaper.
+If multiple images are selected, :guilabel:`Rotate Background` can be selected as well as a specified time interval in minutes to move to the next image.

 .. _lumina27:

 .. figure:: images/lumina27.png
    :scale: 100%

+   |lumina| Wallpaper Settings

-Click the "Layout" drop-down menu to change the default layout of "Automatic" to one of the following options: "Full Screen", "Fit Screen" , "Tile", "Center", "Top Left", "Top Right", "Bottom Left", or "Bottom Right".
+Click the :guilabel:`Layout` drop-down menu to change the default layout of :guilabel:`Automatic` to one of several options:
+*Full Screen*, *Fit Screen*, *Tile*, *Center*, *Top Left*, *Top Right*, *Bottom Left*, or *Bottom Right*.

-The options that are available when you click :menuselection:`+ --> Solid Color` are shown in :numref:`Figure %s: Modifying the Wallpaper <lumina16b>`.
-If you select a color and click "OK", it will be added as a solid color background to the wallpaper selection drop-down menu.
+Click :menuselection:`+ --> Solid Color` to view all the wallpaper options, shown in :numref:`Figure %s <lumina16b>`.
+Select a color and click :guilabel:`OK` and it will be added as a solid color background to the wallpaper selection drop-down menu.

 .. _lumina16b: